 The hip is normally one of the most stable joints in the body.
 However, sports injuries, falls and conditions such as arthritis or osteoporosis can injure the hip to a point where simply walking is difficult and painful.

-University Medical Center of Princeton's board certified orthopedic specialists offer the latest options in total hip replacement and hip surface replacement as part of our joint replacement surgery program.
+Princeton Medical Center's board certified orthopedic specialists offer the latest options in total hip replacement and hip surface replacement as part of our joint replacement surgery program.

 They are also among the region's leaders in treating fractures and other sudden and chronic hip conditions using advanced, minimally invasive techniques to restore mobility and improve your quality of life.

 Program aimed to standardize, optimize care for patients with hip fractures